 Communicate With Guests Before Arrival

 Know the dates of their stay, and plan accordingly.
 Let them know of any specific items they should bring or be aware of.
-According to an article from eHow, try to spend as much time with them as possible.
+Try to spend as much time with your guests as possible.
 They will respect your schedule, but try to shift things that can be shifted.
 It's also a good idea to leave your guests a spare key to the house in case your schedules don't match up.

 Stock Up and Clean